zoidy/wazo-fail2ban-plugin/README.md

+This fork

+- Fixes an issue when running the web frontend to include the port number in the API request URL.
+- Shows the ban time for each banned ip
-This fork fixes an issue when running the web frontend to include the port number in the API request URL.
-It also updates some dependencies to the later versions (not the latest since substantial code changes would be needed to update them to the latest)
+- Updates some dependencies to the later versions (not the latest since substantial code changes would be needed to update them to the latest)

 Fail2ban for Wazo
 ----------